EarthWalkSoftware/debian-base/README.md

 *EarthWalkSoftware/debian-base* is a version of the *nimmis/docker-ubuntu* docker image modified for use with *Debian 9*.
 It adds several system utilities and libraries that are nominally required to properly utilize the *library/debian:9.2* docker image, and adds system initialization and supervisor functions for better control.

-A docker image of *earthwalksoftware/debian-base* is available from *EarthWalkSoftware* at *Docker Hub*:
+A pre-made docker image of *earthwalksoftware/debian-base* is available from [EarthWalkSoftware](https://hub.docker.com/r/earthwalksoftware/debian-base/) at [Docker Hub](https://hub.docker.com):

   https://hub.docker.com/r/earthwalksoftware/debian-base/